stuart-bradley/bioinf_php_poem/COOKBOOK.md

 }
 ```

-In addition to this, the parent formbuilder should be extended with a `CollectionType` field:
+In addition to this, the parent FormBuilder should be extended with a `CollectionType` field:

 ```php
 <?php